MSc Sport Rehabilitation and Therapy

 How do I apply?

-Applications for the MSc Sports Rehabilitation and Therapy can be made through our online application system.
+Applications for to the MSc Sport Rehabilitation and Therapy course will reopen late November 2021.
+Applications are made through our online application system.
 You will need to provide your educational history, a personal statement and a satisfactory reference.

 What qualifications do I need?

 Normally a first or second-class (2:1 or 2:2) Honours degree or professional experience in the area of study.
 Examples of degree subject areas accepted are: Sport and Exercise Science; Strength and Conditioning; Sports Coaching Sports Science; Sports Therapy; Physical Education; Physiotherapy and Health and Physical Activity.
 Other degree subjects may still be considered.

 If you live in the UK, we’ll need a satisfactory Disclosure and Barring Service (DBS) check.
 It’s standard for all UK students and we’ll be there to guide you through the process once you’ve applied.
 To gain a place on the course applicants must also successfully undergo an interview process.
 In light of the current Covid-19 situation these interviews will be undertaken remotely via Skype.
 More information about this process will be provided if/when applicants are invited to the interview stage.